 Prior to joining the firm, Ms. Baratta worked at a law firm in London.
 During law school, Ms. Baratta was an Honor Board Member, Executive Editor of the Tulane Journal of International and Comparative Law, and earned the Highest Grade in European Community Environmental Law.
 She also studied comparative law at L’Università di Siena, Italy.

 Ms. Baratta was recognized in The Best Lawyers in America® for Intellectual Property Litigation in 2020 and the four years immediately preceding and for Intellectual Property Litigation and Trademark Law in 2021.
-She is listed in the 2018, 2019 and 2020 editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+She is listed in the 2021 and the three immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Ms. Baratta was recognized in 2020 and the three years immediately preceding as a Georgia "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine.
 She received the 2014 Client Choice Award USA & Canada in the Intellectual Property – Trademarks category for Georgia from Lexology and the International Law Office (ILO).
 Ms. Baratta also is a past recipient of the Woodruff Arts Center’s "Charles R. Yates Award" for Outstanding Volunteer Service.
 Ms. Baratta speaks fluent Italian.